When you invite the Statbot to a server, Statbot will automatically create a Dashboard for it.

 You know you're logged in when you see your username in the top-right where the "Login" text once was.
 Clicking here will reveal a menu with som quick navigation and user settings.

 Statbot will temporarily remember your login using a cookie.
 It will not be able to do this if you are blocking cookies.
 In this case, you will need to log in every time you access the site.
-For heightened security, the cookie will occasionally expire so you will have to log back in from time to time.
-Logging out through the Statbot site removes any tokens Statbot has cached.
+For heightened security, the cookie will occasionally expire meaning you will have to log back in from time to time.
+Logging out through the Statbot site removes any login information Statbot has cached.

 Your /me Page